api-evangelist/website/_posts/2024-07-08-more-examples-of-using-github-to-manage-your-openapi.markdown

 As I add each provider to the list I also have created <a href="https://github.com/kinlane/api-evangelist/blob/gh-pages/_data/github-openapi-properties.yml">a separate YAML file for the properties I find supporting each GitHub repository</a>, providing a pretty interesting checklist to consider.

 <ul>
-{% for property in site.github-openapi-properties %}
+{% for property in site.data.github-openapi-properties %}
   <li><strong>{{ property.name }}</strong> - {{ property.description }}</li>
 {% endfor %}
 </ul>